The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: Regularity of for hypersurfaces in singular in codimension one

-The main result in this section is in stark contrast to the results in the previous sections: we prove that a reduced hypersurface $V(f) \subseteq \PP^3$ of degree $d$ which has a non reduced codimension one singular component can have
+The main result in this section is in contrast to the results in the previous sections: we prove that a reduced hypersurface $V(f) \subseteq \PP^n$ of degree $d$ which has a non-reduced codimension one singular component can have

+We prove the result for $n=3$; the general case then follows by coning.
 In fact, Theorem~\ref{Codim1SurfReg} below yields a stronger result, giving an explicit minimal first syzygy of high degree.
 The surfaces which we analyze are bigraded, so have a singular locus containing two disjoint lines.
 We utilize the extra structure provided by the bigrading in an essential way. \begin{thm} Let $f_{(k,d-k)} \in \C[x_0,\ldots,x_3]$ be a general bihomogeneous polynomial of bidegree $(k,d-k)$ with $k, d-k \ge 1$; note that $f \in (x_0,x_1)^k \cap (x_2,x_3)^{d-k}$.
 Let $D=V(f_{(k,d-k)})$ be the corresponding surface in $\PP^3$, which is of degree $d$ in the $\Z$-grading.
 Then $D$ is reduced, and if $d-k$ is odd, $M(f_{(k,d-k)})$ has a minimal first syzygy of bidegree

 Hence, in the $\mathbb{Z}$-grading

 and taking $k=\frac{d-1}{3}$ yields

 \end{thm}